Libbu/ci-capstone-project/README.md

 A hover effect which causes the event card to lift slightly on the event listing page has been used to further promote interactivity as users browse events.

+Hover effects are also present on the social media icons in the footer, reinforcing to the user that further engagement with the community is just a click away.

 #### Confirmation Modals

 Modals have been used to display confirmation messages to users when they select either an event or comment to delete.
 The aprupt change in the visual pane is intended to draw user attention to the stated consequences and irreversible nature of the deletion action.